ckait0/startup/notes.md

 Of code
 ```

-I'm confused about the color stuff
+I'm confused about the color stuff, it really was not explained how to actually put it in the document (as in the syntax) and what the color hashes mean

 This is a [link](www.google.com)